saifeemustafaq/aws_ex/Create a Static Website Using Amazon S3/readme.md

 ## Part 1: Create an S3 bucket

 ### 1. Get the files
 First step is to make a website using HTML CSS locally.
-Or you can consume this template(HTML/CSS) and edit the values as you want: https://github.com/saifeemustafaq/html_css_resume_template
+Or you can consume this template(HTML/CSS) and edit the values as you want: https://github.com/saifeemustafaq/html_css_jen_looper_template/archive/refs/heads/main.zip

+This is how your resume will look at the end of this exercise: https://jlooper.github.io/build-resume-workshop/solution/

 (I am considering that you already have registered for an AWS account)